 Maintain your work motivation during the Summer months

-Summer is the best season in Ireland, bright mornings and that great stretch in the evenings.
-However, events, holidays and long weekends can sometimes lead to a lack of motivation and drive in our jobs.
+Summer is the best season – bright mornings and that great stretch in the evenings.
+However, events, holidays and long weekends can sometimes lead to a lack of motivation and drive in our jobs, particularly when you’re working from home and looking out of your window at the sunshine flooded countryside.

-It’s only natural to find yourself day dreaming when yet another co-worker jets off on their holidays to Spain, and unfortunately for most businesses, the Summer months tend to be the quietest of the year.
+It’s only natural to find yourself day dreaming about past and planned holidays, and unfortunately for most businesses, the Summer months tend to be the quietest of the year.
 So here are some helpful tips to make sure you stay motivated through the Summer months.

 Set Summer Goals

 Throughout the year we push some projects to the side as they aren’t a main priority, these jobs are the nice to have, rather than the must be done work.
-Maybe it’s a bit of employee training, or a charity day (the great office bake off), or even something more creative, like a new idea for the companies social media pages.
+Maybe it’s a bit of employee training, or a charity programme, or even something more creative, like a new idea for the companies social media pages.

 Get Out and Enjoy the Sunshine

 Summer days are few and far between, so when the opportunity arises make sure you make the most of it.
-Step away from your desk and take your packed lunch outdoors, grab a blanket and set it down in a local park, and why not treat yourself to a 99 on the way back to the office.
+Step away from your desk and get out into your garden, or balcony, or even take a walk around the block with a sandwich and chocolate to hand (a 99 sounds perfect).

 Plan a Vacation

-Staying motivated in work and planning a vacation can seem like two opposing things to do, but studies have shown that people who take some time away from work have higher productivity overall.
+Staying motivated in work and planning a vacation can seem like two opposing things to do, particularly if flights are grounded, but studies have shown that people who take some time away from work have higher productivity overall.
 And of course, we all know if there is something to look forward to work seems a little bit easier.

 When you are back from your holidays, DON’T forget to thank your colleagues who have maintained your work.
 Lastly and most importantly, a Duty Free Toblerone for the staff kitchen is essential upon your return – were you even away if you didn’t pick one up!